Kansas City Chiefs Draft Picks 2025: How Many Players Could be Added Alongside Patrick Mahomes and Company?

 Kansas City’s extra third-round pick was gained in a trade that sent cornerback L’Jarius Sneed to the Tennessee Titans.
 The extra seventh was gained in the trade, which sent Ihmir Smith-Marsette to the Carolina Panthers.

 The Chiefs sent their sixth-round pick to the New York Jets to acquire Mecole Hardman.
-They also acquired a seventh-round pick in that deal but sent that to the Arizona Cardinals to acquire Cam Thomas.
-The Chiefs fifth-round pick belongs to Titans as part of the DeAndre Hopkins trade.
+They also acquired a seventh-round pick in that deal, but later sent that to the Arizona Cardinals to acquire Cam Thomas.
+The Chiefs’ fifth-round pick belongs to the Titans as part of the DeAndre Hopkins trade.

 What Are the Chiefs’ Biggest Needs in 2025?

-The Kansas City Chiefs season ended in the ultimate disappointment of a crushing Super Bowl loss.
-They have an experienced front office, so we should not expect them to overreact, but the Philadelphia Eagles highlighted some flaws in this team, especially at left tackle.
+The Kansas City Chiefs’ three-peat bid ended in the ultimate disappointment of a crushing Super Bowl loss.
+They have an experienced front office, so we should not expect them to overreact, but the Philadelphia Eagles highlighted some flaws in this team, especially on the offensive line.